Code-Institute-Submissions/happy_cooking/README.md

 I deployed my page from github through github pages.
 I went to settings in my github repository and scrolled down to Github pages title and changed my source from disabled to master branch and clicked save. now my website has been deployed.

-Heroku was used also to deploy my project.
+Heroku was used also to deploy my project i created an new application and called it happy cooking.

 ### Credit

 To start bootstrap website where i got my template for my website.
-I got the recipes from [Jamie Olivers website]( https://www.jamieoliver.com/)Jamie Olivers website and the images too for my website.
+I got the recipes from [Jamie Olivers website]( https://www.jamieoliver.com/) and the images too for my website.
 I got my background images from [google images]( https://www.google.ie/)

 ### Acknowledgements